mut-ex/awesome-wm-nice/README.md

 # :thumbsup:nice
+**N.B.
+This branch is for Awesome v4.3 stable.
+The window shade feature isn't working yet for this version.
+If you are on Awesome v4.3 git then go to the master branch.**

 nice is an easy to use, highly configurable extension for **[Awesome WM](https://awesomewm.org/)** that adds beautiful window decorations (and extra functionality!) to clients.
 It...

 * ...adds a **subtle 3D look**, and soft, **rounded anti-aliased, corners** to windows